Caelius and Oppius are 2 of the 7 hills of Rome and have been inhabited since ancient times. They offer remarkable sights and historical sites.

 In the rear right part of the basilica is the Moses of Michelangelo.
 This important work of the Renaissance was to serve as a tomb for Pope Julius II and was completed in 1645.
 Michelangelo put horns on Moses due to a misinterpretation of Hebrew texts which understood horns instead of sunbeams.
 Moses just came down from Mount Sinai with the Ten Commandments and found his people dancing around the golden calf.

 The basilica is open 8-12:20 and 3-6pm, in the legal summer time to 7pm.

-At the square in front of the Basilica you will find a staircase that leads through under a house.
-It’s called “salita di Borgia”.
-In the building with the balcony over the arch is said to have lived a lover of the Catalan Pope Alexander VI Borgia, the famous Vanozza Cattanei from Mantova, mother of the infamous children of Alexander, Cesare, Lucrezia and Giovanni.
-On the staircase, you will reach Via Cavour and continue to the heart of the Monti district and Cavour metro station.
+In the square of the Basilica you can find a staircase that goes under a house.
+It is called the staircase of the Borgia.
+In the building with the balcony above the arch is said to have lived a mistress of the Catalan Pope Alexander VI Borgia, the famous Vanozza Cattanei from Mantua, mother of the notorious children of Pope Alexander, Cesare, Lucrezia and Giovanni.
+The staircase leads to Via Cavour and on to the heart of the Monti district and the Cavour metro station.

 Monti is a very picturesque neighborhood and is well suited for a cozy evening with a well-kept meal.

 The 7 hills